 We ventured a little further, and actually went into the town area a bit where we made a few more friends.

-A few people waved, and some said “Akwaaba”(welcome), but other than a few kids who wanted their photo taken, most people didn’t pay too much attention to us.
+A few people waved, and some said “Akwaaba”(welcome).
+Other than a few kids who wanted their photo taken, most people didn’t pay too much attention to us.
 They probably wondered why the obruni were walking around in the heat of the sun.

 Hawkers near the beach using the typical carrying position